tytwitchell/van-morph/README.md

 1) Application URL
 2) Demo and Code Walkthrough
 3) How to Use the Application
-4) Latest Features
-5) Development Progress and Future Feature Sets
+4) Development Progress and Future Feature Sets
-6) Steps Taken to Create This Application
+5) Steps Taken to Create This Application
-7) Technologies Used
+6) Technologies Used
-8) Code Highlights
+7) Code Highlights

 # Application URL